Teenlife

 As the offers of admission arrive from colleges, the financial aid award letters will follow.
 They can be confusing and vague.
 Added to the confusion is that every award letter is different, making it hard to easily compare them side by side.

 Thankfully, there are tools available and information to help you look at these letters for what they are: the college’s pitch for you to accept their offer of admission.
-You are in control of this process and you hold the cards.
+You control this process and you hold the cards.
 It’s your decision to accept or reject their offer based on the amount of aid they are willing to give you.
 Money, in this situation, is everything.

 If a college wants you to attend, they will back it up with money.
 No money means their offer is probably based on filling a quota and expecting you will decline to attend.
 And you should.
 Who wants to attend a college that doesn’t value you as a student?